 Formal coursework forms the backbone of this program.
 Students learn in lectures, fieldwork, internships and co-op work experiences.
 They complete a variety of courses in criminal investigations, law enforcement and technology.
 Typical classes might include:

 - Corrections and law enforcement

 - Crime and delinquency

 A criminal justice technology associate's degree graduate can choose to join a police department, seek government employment, specialize in computer technology or work in a police lab, among other possibilities.
 Popular career titles include:

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, police and sheriff's patrol officers earned a mean annual wage of $57,770 in May 2012.
-The projected job growth for these workers is six percent from 2012-2022.
+According to the U.S. Bureau of Labor Statistics, police and sheriff's patrol officers earned a mean annual wage of $59,560 in May 2014.
+The projected job growth for police and detectives is 5% from 2012-2022.

 Continuing Education Info

 Graduates may find good job prospects and chances for career advancement, whether they pursue immediate employment or choose to further their education.
 Individuals interested in becoming police officers may be required to complete additional training, typically at academies, before they can begin police work.
 Aspiring correctional specialists and probation officers may pursue bachelor's degree programs in criminal justice or related fields.

 Additionally, the U.S. Bureau of Labor Statistics reported that the Federal Bureau of Investigation (FBI) requires their agents to have at least a bachelor's degree and work experience (www.bls.gov).
 Police officers are typically required to complete annual training to maintain law enforcement skills and stay abreast of advancements in law enforcement equipment.